KomMonitor/web-client/documentation/ReadMe.md

 AngularJS is maybe the most important library used in the web client.
 It fundamentally changes the coding style and the folder structure.
 Note that there is a difference between Angular and AngularJS.
 Essentially, AngularJS is an old but not compatible version of Angular.
 You can read more about the differences [in this blogpost](https://www.simplilearn.com/angularjs-vs-angular-2-vs-angular-4-differences-article).

-AngularJS is a lightweight framework for
+AngularJS is a lightweight framework for single-page-applications.

 #### MVC Pattern